-The algorithm proceeds in four steps.
+The algorithm, which is outlined in Algorithm 1, proceeds in four steps.
 We first create some initial shapes whose geometry is similar to the shapes in the example movie, but whose number of birds is N. These shapes are used to extract the range of power reduction values for each bird.
 These values allow us to generate a wider variety of plausible shapes that comply with the energy-savings pattern.
 Once these plausible shapes are produced, they are interpolated to generate the final animation.